General information and tips for prospective fellowship applicants

 • Selection based on leadership potential, academic achievement, interest in minority issues, concern for human rights, willingness to engage in intellectually and socially rigorous work in group settings, maturity, and self-reliance.

-• Foundation pays expenses for European travel and accommodations.
+• The foundation pays expenses for European travel and accommodations.

 • Application deadline: early January.